fmbot-discord/docs/docs/commands/albums.md

 ### .globalwhoknowsalbum (`.gwka`, `.gwa`)

-Shows who in .fmbot listened to an album you're currently listening to or the one you're searching for.
+Shows who in .fmbot listened to current album or the one you're searching for.

 This searches through all registered .fmbot users.
 Note that some users with fake playcounts might be excluded.